A: Under a defined benefit scheme it's still possible for benefits to be taken on the grounds of triviality, but the following must apply:

 HMRC Pensions Tax Manual - PTM063300: Uncrystallised funds pension lump sum (UFPLS)

-A: No, since 6 April 2015 it’s only defined benefit schemes that can use the triviality rules to take benefits.
+No, since 6 April 2015 it’s only defined benefit schemes that can use the triviality rules to take benefits.
 Since that date benefits can be taken as an uncrystallised funds pension lump sum (UFPLS) or as a small pot.

-A:25% of the lump sum is payable tax-free.
-The rest is payable at the individual's marginal rate of income tax.
-This means if they currently pay tax at the 20% basic rate tax then 75% of the lump sum will be subject to this tax, unless the lump sum payment pushes them into a higher tax bracket.
+25% of the lump sum is payable tax-free.
+The rest is payable at the member's marginal rate of income tax.
+This means that if they currently pay tax at the 20% basic rate tax then 75% of the lump sum will be subject to this tax, unless the lump sum payment pushes them into a higher tax bracket.
 For example, if somebody has a lump sum of £10,000 then they will receive £2,500 tax-free and £7,500 will be subject to 20% tax.
 This means that, in this example, in total they will be entitled to a lump of £2,500 plus £6,000 after tax, being a total of £8,500.

 When the small pot rule is being applied to crystallised funds, the entire lump sum will be taxed as income at the marginal rate.